Compressed Feature Quality Assessment: Dataset and Baselines: Dataset Construction

-To evaluate the effectiveness of CFQA metrics, we need to compare them with true semantic distortion.
-We define the true semantic distortion distortion as the task performance difference between the compressed featrure $\hat{\mathbf{f}}$ and the original feature $\mathbf{f}$.

-For \textbf{Cls}, we compute the rank of the ground-truth label in the prediction logits derived from $\hat{\mathbf{f}}$.
-Higher rank indicates greater semantic degradation.
-The rank value of the original feature is 1.
+To establish a rigorous benchmark for evaluating CFQA metrics, we require ground-truth measurements of semantic distortion.
+We define the true semantic distortion as the performance degradation in downstream tasks when using compressed features $\hat{\mathbf{f}}$ versus original features $\mathbf{f}$.
+For \textbf{Cls}, we measure the deviation in prediction confidence by computing the \textit{rank} in the softmax function generated from $\hat{\mathbf{f}}$.
+The original feature $\mathbf{f}$ achieves perfect ranking (rank=1), with higher ranks indicating more severe semantic degradation.
 For \textbf{Seg}, we compute the mIoU difference between the segmentation masks predicted from $\hat{\mathbf{f}}$ and $\mathbf{f}$.
 For \textbf{Dpt}, we compute the RMSE difference between the depth maps predicted from $\hat{\mathbf{f}}$ and $\mathbf{f}$.

-These task-specific scores serve as ground-truth semantic distortion for evaluating the effectiveness of feature quality metrics.
+These task-specific scores provide quantitative measures of semantic distortion, serving as the foundation for assessing CFQA metric performance.